cmmertz/Mertzetal2025/README.md

 **MAGS_SankeyDataVisualization.Rmd** This script details how to make a phyloseq object from metagenomic processing pipeline output and includes code on how to visualize data using Sankey diagrams.

 **MAGS_ANCOMBC2.Rmd** Script for differential abundance analyses identifying bacterial families associated with different diets and protein treatments in Metagenomic-assembled microbial genomes from the cecal contents of mice using ANCOM-BC2.

+**MAGS_completeness_evaluation.Rmd** Script detailing how to make a phyloseq object from metagenomic processing pipeline output and how to evaluate the impact of microbial genome completeness on metagenomic functional inference (i.e., compare medium to high-quality MAGs using Spearman correlation at family and phylum level).